 “I always thought I was a good mother to my children, but as an older caregiver of a child in a very different time, I was at my wits’ end!”

-“If I had not found Family Support Services of the Bay Area, I don’t know that Trey and I could have survived.
+“If I had not found Family Support Services, I don’t know that Trey and I could have survived.
 He has a mind of his own, is very smart and energetic, and I felt like I was not keeping up!
 I thought I had done such a good job raising my own kids and I couldn’t understand why what worked then didn’t work now.”

-FSSBA’s Kinship Support Services Program was the first step to developing new life skills that made raising Trey feel possible.
-Ms. Wingate joined FSSBA’s regular weekly support group for Kinship caregivers, and developed a community of peers who were going through many of the same experiences that she was encountering for the first time.
+The Kinship Support Services Program at Family Support Services was the first step to developing new life skills that made raising Trey feel possible.
+Ms. Wingate joined the Agency's regular weekly support group for Kinship caregivers, and developed a community of peers who were going through many of the same experiences that she was encountering for the first time.

 “Finding the Kinship Program’s weekly support group was a life saver.
 Almost everybody in my life thought I had lost my mind when I told them what I was about to do (take in Trey), but the support group understood.
 They had been through it.
 This allowed me to say things without judgment.”

 As Trey grew, his Aunt struggled to manage some of the behavioral issues that stemmed from his feelings of abandonment by his parents.
-She was referred into FSSBA’s Family Preservation Program, where Trey began working with a therapist who specialized in early childhood issues.
+She was referred into the Family Preservation Program at Family Support Services, where Trey began working with a therapist who specialized in early childhood issues.
 The effect on Trey, she says, has been tremendous.

-“The young and playful therapist from FSSBA was able to reach him.
-Now he is able to articulate his feelings- he is respectful of his friends, as well as adults.
-He’s is resilient, and can move forward.”
+“The young and playful therapist from Family Support Services was able to reach him.
+Now he is able to articulate his feelings - he is respectful of his friends, as well as adults.
+He is resilient and can move forward.”

 Managing Trey’s needs was only half the process of creating a nurturing, stable family.
 Ms. Wingate knew that her own needs could not be pushed aside forever, but she had to learn how to make space for self-care.
-FSSBA’s Respite/ Child Care Program made it possible for her to take time for herself.
+The Respite/ Child Care Program at Family Support Services made it possible for her to take time for herself.

 When Ms. Wingate was diagnosed with cancer earlier this year, one of her first thoughts was for Trey’s future.
 She knew that it was important to make plans for his security, and she began the process of establishing legal co-guardianship for Trey, with her daughter and son-in-law.
-FSSBA social workers explained the process, referred her to appropriate organizations, and went with her to her legal appointments.
+The social workers at Family Support Services explained the process, referred her to appropriate organizations, and went with her to her legal appointments.

 Meanwhile, the friendships Ms. Wingate had developed in the Kinship Support Group were an integral part of her recovery process, and her peers supported her through this challenging time.